Ali-E/ali-e.github.io/_pages/about.md

 <h1>Latest News</h1>

+[Mar 2025] Served as a reviewer at SIGIR 2025.

 [Jan 2025] 1 paper accepted to ICLR 2025!

 [Jan 2025] Served as a reviewer at the Annual Learning for Dynamics & Control Conference (L4DC) 2025.